epfl-lasa/surgeon_recording/usage.md

    python start_all_sensors.py
    ```

 Check the output in T2 to see if the recording is successfully started.
+The EMG periodically prompts the frequency at
+which it receives data.
+If you see a recurring message *received at 17Hz* then it works properly.
+Sometimes, the EMG
+crashes (happens most of the time at startup) and this needs to be restarted.
+You can check whether the periodic message
+is still printing and if you are not seeing any error message.
+This is a good sign that the EMG is still working.

 7. Open a third terminal (T3), run
    ```